Anthomii/CSC365/lab1/part2/README.md

 To run the program: java schoolsearch
 To run the program with given input file: java schoolsearch < test.in

-Note: test.out contains the output run using test.in (test suite TC-3 to TC-28)
+Note: test2.out contains the output run using test.in (test suite TC-3 to TC-45)

 For our implementation of NR5, we output to the user an average GPA of students based on the Grade, Teacher or Bus attribute.